commschamp/CommsDSL-Specification/fields/int.md

 #### Extra Display Properties
-When [scaling](#scaling) information is specified, it is possible to notify GUI analysis tools that value of **&lt;int&gt;** field should be displayed as floating pointer number.
-To do so, use **displayDecimals** [property](../intro/properties.md) with numeric value of how many numbers need to be displayed after decimal point.
+When [scaling](#scaling) information is specified, it is possible to notify GUI analysis tools that value of **&lt;int&gt;** field should be displayed as scaled floating point number.
+To do so, use **displayDecimals** [property](../intro/properties.md) with numeric value of how many digits need to be displayed after decimal point.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <schema ...>